Get 80% off your plan for your first 3 months*

 Employers must follow three key requirements:

-• Define overtime thresholds: Establish when overtime applies
+• Define overtime thresholds: establish when overtime applies based on your employment agreements

 These best practices help small businesses manage overtime compliantly and efficiently:

-Remember, failure to follow overtime payment regulation can result in backpay claims or fines.
-Using payroll systems like Xero helps you automate overtime calculations, reduce errors and stay compliant.
+If you fail to follow overtime payment regulations, you may face backpay claims or fines.
+Using payroll systems like Xero helps you automate overtime calculations, reduce errors, and stay compliant.

 Bonus structure setup and payroll integration

-Bonus structure setup involves creating clear payment criteria and integrating bonuses into your payroll system.
-Whether one-off rewards, quarterly performance bonuses, or annual profit-shares, smooth integration is essential.
+Setting up your bonus structure involves creating clear payment criteria and integrating bonuses into your payroll system.
+Whether one-off rewards, quarterly performance bonuses, or annual profit-shares, integrating them smoothly is essential.

 Best practices for incentive pay include:

-With Xero Payroll, you can enter bonus details directly into your payroll run, so everything from compliance to reporting is handled seamlessly.
+With Xero Payroll, you can enter bonus details directly into your payroll run, so everything from compliance to reporting is handled automatically.

 Case study: Priyanka's bonus cheque